wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-12-20-frugal-computing-developer.md

 Not only do older devices have fewer resources, resource consumption eventually means emissions, because all resources on a device consume energy.
 In practice, a large source of emissions resulting from end user device activity is the local Wifi, because transfering the data (e.g. video) consumes a lot of energy.
 However, on laptops, desktops and servers, CPU and GPU power consumption is also a significant factor.

-The consequence is that as a developer, you need to be aware of all factors that contribute to the total enery consumption of a task performed by your software.
+The consequence is that as a developer, you need to be aware of all factors that contribute to the total energy consumption of a task performed by your software.
 For apps and web sites, the dominant sources of emissions are [in the home](https://www.carbontrust.com/our-work-and-impact/guides-reports-and-tools/carbon-impact-of-video-streaming).
 For [non-networked games, the power consumption of the CPU and GPU](https://www.researchgate.net/publication/336909520_Toward_Greener_Gaming_Estimating_National_Energy_Use_and_Energy_Efficiency_Potential) is the main source of emissions.

 ### Make software that encourages the user to be frugal